Shoryu no Mai [Hirata Sake Brewery]

 Owner

-Originally a merchant family that operated a hair oil and candle shop in Hida Takayama during the Edo period, the fifth-generation owner founded the brewery in the Meiji period.
-Since then, the brewery has continued to carefully brew small batches of sake under the motto "sake is something that is brewed and nurtured."
-Today, the brewery offers a selection of flavorful, fine sake with roots in Ise and Hida.
-One of its flagship brands, "Shoryu no Mai," is a pure rice sake made with only two vines of Ise Hikari rice remaining in an area hit by two major typhoons during the Heisei era.
-It is an auspicious sake created with the image of a rising dragon.
-It is carefully brewed using the advantages of the cold Hida region, the pure water from the Miyagawa River, and the miraculous rice grown in Ise, which is luxuriously polished.
-Also noteworthy is the double dragon label, which was designed with the image of the two dragons, A-un, by Hatoba Shoryu and Yoji, artisans and crest artists who hand-paint family crests onto kimonos.
+Originally a merchant family operating a hair oil and candle shop in Hida Takayama since the Edo period, this brewery was founded by the 5th generation during the Meiji era.
+Since then, guided by the motto "Sake is something that is brewed and nurtured," they have continued to produce sake in small batches with meticulous care.
+Currently, they offer a range of flavorful sakes with roots in both Ise and Hida.
+One of their flagship brands, "Shoryu no Mai," is a junmai sake made from Isehikari rice, of which only two plants survived two major typhoons in the Heisei era.
+It's an auspicious sake, crafted with the image of a rising dragon.
+It's brewed with the advantages of Hida's harsh climate, the pure brewing water of the Miyagawa River, and the miraculous rice grown in Ise, which is luxuriously polished and carefully brewed.
+Also noteworthy is the label, featuring twin dragons depicted by Hatoba Shoryu and Yoji, artisans specializing in hand-painting family crests on kimonos, and said to represent the A-un dragons.

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.